helich0pper/Karkinos/README.md

 Karkinos is a new release and still needs significant work.
 Pull requests and bug reports are always appreciated. <br>
 Below are known bugs and issues:
 * Reverse shell server code is currently being reworked for compatibility
-* Application is not yet responsive
+* Application is not yet responsive (best suitable for 1920x1080)

 # Find me on
 <a href="https://twitter.com/helich0pper">Twitter</a>